ipalindromi/react-scaffold/README.md

 -   Renders a simple page out of the box
 -   No configuration.
 Just start building your app.
 -   Pre-structured
+-   Different branches for different setups

+## Branches

+Because I don't always need all features, there are a few branches that have different base setups:

+-   master
+-   redux

+Use as in `git checkout redux`

+### Master

+A basic setup with no redux.

+### Redux

+A basic stup with redux pre-wired.

 ## Tools